2025 QCinema International Film Festival

-The 2025 QCinema International Film Festival is being held from November 14 to 23, 2025 in Quezon City, Philippines.
+The 2025 QCinema International Film Festival took place from November 14 to 23, 2025 in Quezon City, Philippines.
 It highlights the theme of "Film City", which celebrates Quezon City's recognition as UNESCO's City of Film this year.
-The festival opened with Alice Winocour's drama film Couture and is set to close with Ratchapoom Boonbunchachoke's supernatural comedy film A Useful Ghost, the winner of Asian Next Wave Best Picture.
+The festival opened with Alice Winocour's drama film Couture and closed with Ratchapoom Boonbunchachoke's supernatural comedy film A Useful Ghost, the winner of Asian Next Wave Best Picture.